aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ### Ending a Table

 Call DocumentBuilder.endTable to finish the current table.
 This method should be called only once after DocumentBuilder.endRow was called.
 When called, DocumentBuilder.endTable moves the cursor out of the current cell to a position just after the table.
-The following example demonstrates how to build a formatted table that contains 2 rows and 2 columns.
+The following example shows how to build a formatted table that contains 2 rows and 2 columns.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderBuildTable-1.java" >}}

 ## Inserting a Break

 If you want to explicitly start a new line, paragraph, column, section, or page, call DocumentBuilder.insertBreak.
 Pass to this method the type of the break you need to insert that is represented by the BreakType enumeration.
-The following code example demonstrates how to insert page breaks into a document.
+The following code example shows how to insert page breaks into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertBreak-1.java" >}}